aarshio/shopify-frontend-challenge-2021/README.md

 ## Shopify Fall 2021 Front End Challenge
-> Live Demo: https://shoppiez.herokuapp.com/ (it will take some time to load, using free version of heroku)
+> Live Demo: https://shoppiez.herokuapp.com/ (NOTE: that it will take some time to load the first time, since I'm using the free version of heroku)

 A webpage that can search OMDB for movies, and allow the user to save their favourite films they feel should be up for nomination.